 - Please click on the links below to learn more!

 - Members of the Woodbury County Conservation Foundation receive early registration benefits and potential camp discounts.
-Click on http://woodburyparks.org/membership/ to become a member.
+Become a member today.

 As each registration form is processed; a confirmation email (or letter) will be sent.
 Please review this for the correct camp dates and themes.
 Reminder emails will also be sent the week before your registered camp.

 If a camper must cancel their reservation, please notify the Woodbury County Conservation Staff as soon as possible.
 This allows us to possibly fill the space from our waiting list.
 The $20 deposit is not refundable.
 The balance of the registration cost is refundable with 7 days or more notice.